Press & Media Resources

 Due process violations

-The indefinite, categorical nature of the holds deprives people of constitutionally protected interests without adequate process.
+The indefinite, categorical nature of the holds deprived people of constitutionally protected interests without adequate process.

 Equal protection

-The policies categorically discriminate based on national origin, raising serious equal protection concerns under the Fifth Amendment.
+The policies categorically discriminated based on national origin, raising serious equal protection concerns under the Fifth Amendment.

 Source Documents